irmen/Pyro4/docs/source/servercode.rst

 If you need special initialization or the class's init method requires parameters, you have to specify a ``instance_creator`` callable as well.
 Pyro will then use that to create an instance of your class.

-See the :file:`instancemode` example to learn about various ways to use this.

 Anyway, when you run this, the uri will be printed and the server sits waiting for requests.
 The uri that is being printed looks a bit like this: ``PYRO:obj_dcf713ac20ce4fb2a6e72acaeba57dfd@localhost:51850`` It can be used in a *client* program to create a proxy and access your Pyro object with.

+See the :file:`instancemode` example to learn about various ways to use this.
+See the :file:`usersession` example to learn how you could use it to build user-bound resource access without concurrency problems.

 .. index:: private methods